dbuenzli/remat/doc/api.md

 [HOWTO](howto.html) — [DESCRIBE](describe.html) — REST API

-Luigi REST API v0
+Remat REST API v0
 =================

-This document describes the Luigi REST API that mediates the interaction between a client and a server.
-It assumes basic knowledge of Luigi's data model.
+This document describes the Remat REST API that mediates the interaction between a client and a server.
+It assumes basic knowledge of Remat's data model.

-The API allows to implement new clients (or servers) that can be used with Luigi's default server (or client).
+The API allows to implement new clients (or servers) that can be used with Remat's default server (or client).
 The primary goal of the API is to *query* and *present* the document repository contents.
 Modifying the repository via the API is currently not supported.
 Except for media representations, all URI representations